 We’ve rounded up some healthy relationship tips for couples that can be easily incorporated into your life.
 Ready to learn how to build healthy relationships?
 Read on.

 1. Check in with your partner

-When was the last time you sat down and asked your partner how they’re doing?
-Or how they’re feeling about things.
+When was the last time you sat down and asked your partner how they were doing?
+Or how they’re feeling about things?
 Having a conversation about what’s going on in their heads and hearts is essential to ensure a healthy relationship.
 But again, it’s tough to find time for this regularly.

 Since then, the couple sets aside one day a week just to catch up with each other.
 “We talk about work pressures, what we’re reading, a cute dress I bought – all sorts of things.
 We also bring up things that are bothering us, so they don’t pile up and explode later,” Aline adds.

 When you’re thinking about how to build healthy relationships, remember that your feelings are important, and your partner’s feelings, too, are valid.
 A routine check-in gives you the time to really be together and make sure you’re on the same page about what’s important.
 This is definitely one of the top healthy relationship tips for couples.

 2. Don’t fight dirty

 Notice we’re not saying don’t fight.
 That’s not practical in any relationship.
 In fact, if you’re never fighting at all, you’re probably bottling up a few years’ worth of petty resentments and anger.
 But there’s fighting, and then there’s dirty fighting.
 Fighting dirty is when you deliberately set out to say hurtful things to your partner, when you use your knowledge of their deepest insecurities and fears to make your point and come out on top.